Thursday, October 30, 2014

-This tour engagement of the Spanish Harlem Orchestra is funded through the Mid Atlantic Tours program of the Mid Atlantic Arts Foundation with support from the National Endowment for the Arts and the West Virginia Division of Culture and History, with approval of the West Virginia Commission on the Arts, and Artsbridge.
+This engagement of So Percussion, Inc. is funded through the Mid Atlantic Tours program of the Mid Atlantic Arts Foundation with support from the National Endowment for the Arts.
+Additional financial assistance is provided by the West Virginia Division of Culture and History, and the National Endowment for the Arts, with approval from the West Virginia Commission on the Arts.